Skip to main content

 Conformist criticism says more about the criticizer than the creator.
 When people appear to judge you, they’re often revealing a part of themselves that they’ve judged into silence—a part they hammered down to conform and fit in.
 When that part sees its promise fulfilled by you, the tendency will be to attack rather than to praise.

-To put your creations into the world is an act of courage.
+In the end, sharing your creations with the world is an act of courage.

-It’s to say, “Here, I made this,” and risk the possibility of being shamed.
+It’s to say, “Here, I made this,” and embrace the risk of rejection.

-But if there’s any shame, it’s in not sharing something that can move others and enrich their lives.
+The true shame lies not in being criticized, but in withholding something that can move others and enrich their lives.